jstavanja/impulze-client/README.md

 ## Repository description

-This repository houses the front-end client for the Impulze reminder application.
+This repository houses the front-end client for the Pulses reminder application.

 ![Image of the application's home page](docs/app_preview.png)